HI Handheld Index

 Pros

-- + WiFi 6 and Bluetooth 5.2 above typical for this price tier
+• + WiFi 6 and Bluetooth 5.2 are above class average for the price segment

-- + Micro HDMI output for TV play without a dock
+• + Micro HDMI output for TV use included

 Cons